25 Jun What To Expect From Medically Assisted Detox

 Since cost is a big consideration for many people, self-detox may sound like an ideal alternative to traditional and in-home addiction recovery programs.
 Let’s take a look at the pros and cons of medically assisted vs self-detox.

-There are no shortage of detox kits, detox drinks, and DIY detox manuals on the internet.
+There is no shortage of detox kits, detox drinks, and DIY detox manuals on the internet.
 These often claim to help you overcome your addiction in days.
 Whether or not they work depends on factors such as the type and duration of the addiction, the severity of the addiction, whether there are any underlying mental health issues, and your support system, to name a few.

 - Advantages: Self-detox is low-cost, convenient, can be done on your schedule, and private and discreet.